Battle of Shiloh: Pittsburg Landing and the Union left

 On the extreme Union left, Stuart's brigade had heard musket firing early in the morning, but did not believe they were under attack until they heard distant artillery fire.
 At 9:30 am Johnston received reports that Union soldiers were deploying on the Confederate right flank.
-To remedy this potential problem, he sent two brigades from Bragg's Corps, and called up Breckenridge's Reserve Corps.
+To remedy this potential problem, he sent two brigades from Bragg's Corps, and called up Breckinridge's Reserve Corps.
 What his scouts had actually found was the camp belonging to Stuart's Brigade.
 Stuart was near the Hamburg-Savannah Road close to Lick Creek.
 Around 9:40 am Stuart began receiving artillery fire, and twenty minutes later his men were attacked by Confederate infantry.